TEIKHNA/ChatBotBackend/README.md

 # Chat Bot Backend
-+ Practice with Spring Boot
++ Purpose: Practice with Spring Boot
++ Description: Base on the URLs or information given through API, the ai bot will give relative answers.
 + Technologies used: